pivotal/LicenseFinder/README.markdown

 xml-simple 1.1.1, other
 ```

-The rake task will also write out a dependencies.yml and dependencies.txt file in the root of your project.
-It
+The rake task will also write out a dependencies.yml, dependencies.txt, and dependencies.html file in the root of your project.

+The latter two files are human readable reports that you could send to your non-technical business partners, lawyers, etc.

-returns a non-zero exit status if there are
+`rake license:action_items` will also return a non-zero exit status if there are
 unapproved dependencies.
 You could use this in a CI build, for example, to alert you whenever someone adds an
 unapproved dependency to the project.